wp-plugins/wp-visual-adverts/agp-core/readme.txt

-Collection of a base classes for custom WordPress plugins
+Collection of a base classes for a custom WordPress plugins